MJORR/Workflow/understrap.md

 })(jQuery);

 ```
-Use 'gulp dist' to copy the files to the /dist folder for distribution.
+Use 'gulp copy-assets' to copy the files.

-Use 'gulp scripts' just to compile the scripts.
+Use 'gulp scripts' to compile the scripts.

 ## Add GDPR cookie consent